 Call a Heritage Rep today to learn more about RESP's and how they can work within your budget.
 Contact us.

-Lesson 6: Do RESP's have tax consequences when it's time to use them?Investment income on contributions up to $50,000, are tax-sheltered until withdrawn by the student (Beneficiary) and taxed at the student's tax bracket.
+Lesson 6: Do RESP's have tax consequences when it's time to use them?Investment income on contributions are tax-sheltered until withdrawn by the student (beneficiary) and taxed at the student's tax bracket.
 This often results in minimal tax since students tend to be in low tax brackets and can often claim tax credits on educational expenses*.

 *Certain conditions apply.
 See prospectus for full details.
 Heritage does not offer tax advice.
 You should seek independent tax advice.